The Burnt Ones: Willy-Wagtails by Moonlight

 "Wagtails" is the visit by Jum and Eileen Wheeler to their bird-watching friends Arch and Nora Mackenzie.
 Preparing to be bored, they meet Arch's secretary Mildred Cullen, as she leaves by taxi, which they consider a luxury.
 The after-dinner entertainment for the evening is the bird-watching couple's latest recordings of lyre birds and bell birds.
 When the tape fails the hostess hurriedly replaces it with one of willy wagtails while she attends to other things.
-Jum and Eileen are left alone in the lounge room with the recording which starts with the birds, but includes the unwitting sounds of lovemaking in the bush until they hear the voices of the host and his secretary, making them uncomfortable witnesses to a secret affair.
+Jum and Eileen are left alone in the lounge room with the recording which starts with the birds, but includes the unwitting sounds of sex in the bush until they hear the voices of the host and his secretary, making them uncomfortable witnesses to a secret affair.
 When Nora returns to the room for the last bird calls, they realise it was she who made the recording though she doesn't say so outright.
 Nora carries on as if nothing has happened while insisting Arch listens to the whole tape with her, another time.